bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1.2.3_TheAcreon.md

 #### Path Ahead
 - cyscokt is insistent that Gereon is in no condition to fight
   - nevos-4 has idea that he can remain on bridge as rest of team clears the ship, controlling door access

+Take the starboard corridor first
+- both crew quarters empty

+## Crew Storage
+Nevos-4 was positioned in front of the doorway when he instructed Gereon to open it.
+The laser trap fired and struck it full in the chest (15 dmg).
+Nevos-4 uses recovery point and short rest while others search the room.
+1. Nisk finds another noqual cocoon, 1 bulk 500cr value
+2. ulrikka duster fusion seal (5th)
+3. mk1b healing serums (2)
+4. medpatches (3)